Transportation to Work

 Lack of access to affordable and reliable transportation has been one of the biggest hurdles to finding and keeping a job, particularly for individuals with limited income, single parents, and others transitioning to work.

 JARC addresses these barriers by providing funds to support the development of new transportation services, filling the gaps in existing services, or the promotion of transportation use to employment related destinations.
-JARC is one of a number of programs funded through the Federal Transit Administration (FTA) to support transportation services to low-income workers and other riders.
+JARC is one of a number of programs funded through the Federal Transit Administration (FTA) to support transportation services to low-income workers for a period of 1 year.

 JARC provides transportation to work opportunities within the Albuquerque area utilizing public transportation routes that operate on fixed schedules.
-Representatives review and look for the best options for participants and arrange rides through ABQ RIDE or local taxi services.
+Representatives review and look for the best options for participants and arrange rides through transportation services.